 Rail Tales teaches these techniques as a Weathering Class.

 Rail Tales will weather models for a customer to a specified level of exposure and deterioration.
 Typical HO locomotives or structures cost 40$ – 60$ to weather including materials.
 N scale items cost half as much while O scale items cost twice as much.
-Models cost 20-40$ for 1/72 scale and up to 80$ for 1/35, depending on the model.
+Models cost 20-40$ for 1/72 scale and up to 100$ for 1/35, depending on the model.
+The cost will vary depending on the kind of weathering and the degree of weathering.

 Diesels weathered with Vallejo washes applied with a brush and streaked, over-sprayed with dirt, dust, soot, and matte varnish.